-A question on some many people's lips when they are looking to create a living area in their garden is whether they should base it around decking area or a patio.
-We're going to try and shed light on what we feel the benefits and feature of each option are and hopefully empower you to make the decision that's best for you!
+A question on many people's lips when they are looking to create a living area in their garden is whether they should base it around a decking area or a patio.
+We're going to try and shed light on what we feel the benefits and features of each option are and hopefully empower you to make the decision that's best for you!

 We know we are a paving company, but paving is genuinely not for every project and we want to make sure you know why it may or may not be for you.
 We want happy customers, not customers with a patio they did not need or want.